Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Introduction

 \textbf{Enhancing adaptability via higher-rank LoRA modules:} The foundational study by \citet{hu2021lora} demonstrated that small ranks can be sufficient for certain tasks; however, they also acknowledge that small rank LoRA modules may not work universally, especially when the downstream task differs significantly from pretraining.
 Following this, several works explored the effect of increasing the rank in LoRA modules.
 In a centralized setup, \citet{kalajdzievski2023rankstabilizationscalingfactor} and \citet{shuttleworth2024lora} showed that higher-rank LoRA models can closely approximate full fine-tuning under rsLoRA.
 In a federated LLM fine-tuning regime, \citet{bai2024federatedfinetuninglargelanguage} demonstrated improved performance with larger ranks under FlexLoRA.
 Similarly, \citet{cho2024heterogeneouslorafederatedfinetuning} reported that, with proper overfitting control, HeteroLoRA can also benefit from larger ranks.
+Orthogonal to these rank-scaling approaches, Uni-LoRA~\citep{li2026uni} reduces the trainable parameter space by reconstructing LoRA parameters from a projected low-dimensional subspace, highlighting another direction for improving LoRA efficiency.
 Overall, while small ranks may suffice for simpler tasks or strong base models, higher-rank modules are necessary to compensate for limited backbone capability, such as in lightweight LLMs, and to enable effective adaptation to more complex downstream tasks.

 \textbf{Sketching-based optimization:} Sketching is an efficient technique for mitigating the complexity of high-dimensional optimization, with its earliest applications in least-squares regression \citep{sarlos2006improved,wang2022iterative}.
 Beyond this, gradient sketching has been employed to construct preconditioners for gradient descent methods \citep{gower2015randomized}.
 Building on these foundations, recent work has applied sketching to distributed optimization.
 In particular, \citet{charalambides2024distributed} proposed hybrid local-global sketching for distributed least-squares, while \citet{demidovich2023mast} developed a distributed sparsified training framework based on sketching. \citet{shrivastava2024sketching} demonstrated that sketching substantially reduces communication in distributed training of overparameterized deep models without sacrificing accuracy.
 More recently, \citet{nicolas2025communication} investigated sketching-based differential privacy and demonstrated its compatibility with secure aggregation.
 Despite these advances, sketching strategies tailored to structured low-rank adaptation modules such as LoRA remain largely unexplored.